th2-net/th2-sim/README.md

 ## Changelog

 ### 5.1.0
-+ Fixed bug of not throwing assertion fail
++ Fixed bug of not throwing assertion error

 ### 5.0.0
 + Send event on rule message handling error